-As I watched the million bits of rainbow glitter cascade off a bottle of vodka and down to the floor having just removed it from an equally glittery box, three things occurred to me 1) I really do love glitter 2) “glitter” is a portmanteau for “gay litter,” and 3) we’ve finally reached critical mass for LBGTQ+ Pride Month branding.
+As I watched a million pieces of rainbow glitter cascade off a bottle of vodka and down to the floor having just unboxed it from equally glittery packaging, three things occurred to me.
+One, I really do love glitter (and vodka).
+Two, “glitter” is a portmanteau for “gay litter.”
+And three, I think we’ve finally reached critical mass for LBGTQ+ Pride Month branding.

-If you live within a hundred miles of any Pride celebration (or have internet ) I don’t have to explain that corporate marketing around Pride has become more a rule than an exception, with more clever adaptations of the rainbow insignia than a Lisa Frank binder.
+If you live within a hundred miles of any Pride celebration (or have internet) I don’t have to explain that corporate marketing around Pride month (June) has become more a rule than an exception, with more clever adaptations of the rainbow insignia than a Lisa Frank binder.
 And yes, sometimes it reeks of unfettered corporate opportunism because, well, mostly it is.
 But maybe that’s okay.

-Speaking with Jehan Agrama, one of the founding members of GLAAD, the Gay & Lesbian Alliance Against Defamation, who happens to co-own a food brand of her own, Lemonette Dressings (California), she shares the same mixed sentiment.
-GLAAD along with groups like the Human Rights Campaign (HRC) have always kept a close watch and tally on brands who were there for the LGBTQ+ community in the darker days of marriage bans, and far fewer civil rights.
-A time when branding for Pride mostly didn’t exist.
+Speaking with Jehan Agrama, one of the founding members of GLAAD, the Gay & Lesbian Alliance Against Defamation, who happens to co-own a food brand of her own called Lemonette Dressings, she shares the same mixed sentiment.
+GLAAD along with groups like the Human Rights Campaign (HRC) have always kept a close watch and scorecard for brands who were there for the LGBTQ+ community in the darker days of marriage bans and nightclub raids—a time when branding for Pride mostly didn’t exist.

 Agrama still remembers goosebumps she felt seeing the iconic Absolut Vodka bottle, so famous for its clever advertising, adorned with a rainbow flag for the first time in the late 1990s.
 Ben & Jerry’s, which still maintains a solid score of 95 on the HRC’s corporate equality index, was another early adopter of LGBTQ+ support, offering benefits, protections, and promotions for queer employees as far back as 1989—long before it was popular.
 And when marriage equality finally passed they released a celebratory ice cream flavor called “I Dough, I Dough.”